 D. STUDY ABROAD ACTIVITY: Any activity which occurs during the regularly-scheduled study abroad program, is required for the academic courses and is under the supervision of the program director.
 This excludes recreational activities, "on your own" time and other activities not so required or supervised.

-E. PROGRAM DIRECTOR (GROUP REPRESENTATIVE): Full-time, part-time or adjunct faculty member designated to supervise a study abroad program.
+E. PROGRAM DIRECTOR (GROUP REPRESENTATIVE): Full-time, part-time or adjunct faculty member designated to supervise a faculty-led study abroad program.

 F. SANCTIONED: Approved or authorized for purposes that are related to a university-approved program or activity.

 G. SCHEDULED: Planned and arranged prior to the day of departure and included on the written itinerary for the program.